WemimoAdewale/alx-low_level_programming/0x02-functions_nested_loops/README.md

-script that prints absolute value of a number
+script that prnits last digit